lohanidamodar/mergedir/README.md

 This is a simple python module for merging a directory and all of its sub directories.

-It is used to copy all the files in source directory plus all the files in all of it's source directory to a single destination directory, hence merge directories
+It is used to copy all the files in source directory plus all the files in all of it's sub directory to a single destination directory, hence merge directories

 It checks the files while copying, if they are same it skips,